webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 `;
 ```

-And we that we get a GPU time from WebGPU
+And with that we get a GPU time from WebGPU

 {{{example url="../webgpu-timing-with-timestamp.html"}}}